 It’s recommended that you destroy any sensitive documents rather than just throw them out.
 The reason for this is it can completely eliminate the risk of exposing your identity.

-If you ever do notice anything unusual on your credit file, you should contact the credit reference agency as a matter of urgency.
+If you ever do notice anything unusual on your credit file or a drop in your credit score, you should contact the credit reference agency as a matter of urgency.

 By thoroughly protecting your accounts, you’re less likely to lose out on valuable time and money.
 Also, you’re much more likely to avoid disingenuous negative marks on your credit file.